Nirmal-Data-Scientist/Breast-Cancer-Prediction/README.md

-# Breast-Cancer-Prediction
+# Tumor Prediction Web Application

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://breast-cancer-prediction.streamlit.app/)

-The Breast Cancer Prediction App is a web application that allows users to predict whether a breast tumor is benign or malignant based on various tumor features.
-It is powered by an SVC (Support Vector Classifier) model trained on a breast cancer dataset.
+The Tumor Prediction App is a web application that allows users to predict whether a tumor is benign or malignant based on various tumor features.
+It is powered by an SVC (Support Vector Classifier) model trained on a tumor dataset.

 ## Prerequisites